 A mining safety engineer evaluates mine safety by inspecting sites or facilities to ensure specifications or standards.
-They may check equipment for safety he mining sites and underground construction work.
+Additionally, they may check equipment for safety he mining sites and underground construction work.
 They may also create, coordinate, and implement mine safety courses for those that work in the mines.
+Next, watch the following video to learn what a mining safety engineer does.

 How to Become a Mining Safety Engineer